univention/ucsschool-id-connector/docs/admin.rst

 it needs an authorized user account.
 By default, the Administrator account on the receiving system is the only authorized user.
 To add a dedicated |KLV| API user for the |UAS| |IDC|
-consult the `Kelvin documentation <https://docs.software-univention.de/ucsschool-kelvin-rest-api/>`_ on how to do that.
+consult :cite:t:`uv-ucsschool-kelvin-rest-api` on how to do that.

 Configuration
 =============